The Our Past, Our Future landscape partnership scheme is now two years into the delivery phase of the five year work programme.

 - In October 1,900 locals and visitors took part in over 78 walks as part of the New Forest Walking Festival

-- The second two Apprentice Rangers are in post and have begun their training with the National Park’s ranger teams.
+- The third two Apprentice Rangers are in post and have begun their training with the National Park’s ranger teams.